reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 FIFO queues also help us to avoid sending duplicate messages to a queue.
 If we send the same message within the 5-minute deduplication interval, it is not added to the queue.
 We can configure deduplication in two ways:

-- **Enabling Content-Based Deduplication**: When this property is enabled for a queue, Amazon SQS uses a SHA-256 hash to generate the message deduplication ID using the contents in body of the message.
+- **Enabling Content-Based Deduplication**: When this property is enabled for a queue, Amazon SQS uses a SHA-256 hash to generate the message deduplication ID using the contents in the body of the message.

 - **Providing the Message Deduplication ID**: When a message with a particular message deduplication ID is sent, any messages subsequently sent with the same message deduplication ID are accepted successfully but are not delivered during the 5-minute deduplication interval.

 ### Queue Configurations